How to Grow Lilacs, it is easier than you think.

 You need to know how to grow Lilacs if you want to add this favorite Spring shrub to your cottage garden.
 I have also shared how to Propagate Lilacs from Suckers and Rooting Lilacs from cuttings, in other posts.

 Also I have an entire post dedicated to Why Your Lilacs Won’t Bloom!

 Spring just would not be Spring in our neck of the woods without the sweet scent of Lilacs wafting around the neighborhood.
 Scent is an added element to our gardens that bring us such sweet delight.
 Lilacs thrive on neglect and provide such a great way to welcome the coming of Summer.

-Most of the Lilacs here were planted back in the 40’s when this neighborhood was established and they have thrived.
+Most of the Lilacs in the photos I share were planted back in the 40’s when this neighborhood was established and they have thrived.
 The variety of colors is wonderful along with their being both single and double (also named French Lilacs) type.

 Singles & double Lilacs